metsarnele/nele-bank-validator/README.md

-# Eero API Validator
+# Nele Bank API Validator

-This project validates the API of Brigita's banking system at https://bank.eerovallistu.site/docs/ against the provided OpenAPI specification in `openapi.json`.
+This project validates the API of Nele Bank at https://nele.my/nele-bank/api/v1 against the provided OpenAPI specification in `openapi.json`.
 It detects and reports various discrepancies between the API implementation and its documentation.

 ## Features